gmeben/Inclusive-Persona-Extension/en/inclusive_persona_extension_en.md

 * Use "real" text rather than images of text.
 * Mark up heading structures and landmarks appropriately.
 * Make all functionality operable through a keyboard
-* Link text and button labels alone should convey the purpose of those links and buttons.
+* The link text and button label alone should convey the purpose of the link and button.
 * Provide labels to identify form controls by using the `<label>` element.
 * Make the data table structure as simple as possible and use the `<th>` element for table header cells.
-* Use Web Accessibility Initiative – Accessible Rich Internet Applications (WAI-ARIA) attributes and make sure a screen reader user is aware of dynamic context changes.
+* Use WAI-ARIA attributes and make sure a screen reader user is aware of dynamic context changes.
 * Do not start playing any sounds automatically when the page is loaded.

 ## Visual Disabilities (Low Vision)